 A mature hairline is not necessarily a sign of male pattern baldness.
 It’s a natural and normal change that occurs as men age, usually in their late teens, twenties, or early thirties.

 It is considered part of the natural aging process rather than a precursor to male pattern baldness since all men produce testosterone and DHT.
-On the other hand, male pattern baldness is a hereditary condition characterized by a predictable pattern of hair loss, usually starting with a receding hairline or thinning or both at the crown of the head.
+On the other hand, male pattern baldness is a hereditary condition characterized by a predictable pattern of hair loss, usually starting with a receding hairline or hair thinning or both at the crown of the head.

 What is a Receding Hairline?